Does sweet potato help with hot flashes during perimenopause?

 Blood glucose stability and vasomotor threshold

 Rapid drops in blood glucose trigger a stress hormone response involving adrenaline and cortisol.
 These hormones increase core body temperature and heart rate, which can activate or worsen hot flashes and night sweats.
 Sweet potato's complex carbohydrates produce a slower, flatter glucose curve than refined carbohydrates, which helps avoid the glucose crashes that can act as vasomotor triggers.
-Maintaining stable blood sugar across the day is one of the more practical dietary strategies for reducing hot flash frequency.
+Maintaining stable blood sugar across the day is one of the more practical dietary strategies for reducing hot flash frequency, and it is a mechanism where sweet potato has a genuine role.
+This effect is consistent across studies of low-GI eating and vasomotor symptoms.

 Beta-carotene and anti-inflammatory effects

 Chronic low-grade inflammation lowers the thermoregulatory threshold, meaning the body activates a cooling response more readily.
-Sweet potato is one of the richest dietary sources of beta-carotene, an antioxidant that helps neutralise free radicals and dampen inflammatory signalling.
+Sweet potato is one of the richest dietary sources of beta-carotene, an antioxidant that helps neutralize free radicals and dampen inflammatory signaling.
 Stahl and Sies (2012) documented the role of carotenoids in reducing oxidative stress at a cellular level.
 While this does not directly reduce hot flashes, reducing the inflammatory background may modestly raise the threshold at which vasomotor symptoms are triggered.
+The research here is limited for hot flashes specifically, so this should be understood as a supportive rather than therapeutic effect.

 Potassium and temperature regulation

 Potassium supports fluid balance and cellular membrane function.
 Adequate potassium helps the body maintain fluid distribution, which is relevant to sweating and heat dissipation.
-This is a supporting role rather than a therapeutic one, but electrolyte balance is part of overall thermoregulatory function.
+This is a supporting role rather than a therapeutic one, but electrolyte balance is part of overall thermoregulatory function and is easy to neglect when dietary quality is poor.

-The fiber in sweet potato feeds gut bacteria involved in the enterohepatic circulation of oestrogens.
-A healthy, fiber-fed microbiome supports appropriate oestrogen metabolism and excretion.
-During perimenopause, optimising the handling of circulating oestrogens through diet may have modest effects on symptom intensity, though this effect is not well quantified for hot flashes specifically.
+The fiber in sweet potato feeds gut bacteria involved in the enterohepatic circulation of estrogens.
+A healthy, fiber-fed microbiome supports appropriate estrogen metabolism and excretion.
+During perimenopause, optimizing the handling of circulating estrogens through diet may have modest effects on symptom intensity, though this effect is not well quantified for hot flashes specifically.
+The fiber benefit is real, but the direct connection to hot flash reduction remains speculative.

 Practical dietary context